Artist: Kim Yosu - on Unsplash

 • preparing for the inner journey ahead

-• tending to legacies you wish to gift to others
+• creating legacies you wish to gift to others

-• tools for tend your spiritual and relational bonds of the living the and the dead
+• tending to your spiritual and relational bonds, with both the living and the dead

 My role is,